DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 ### Bind the Grid to an Instant Feedback Data Source

-Follow the steps below to use the Entity Framework Core technology to bind the Grid component to an Instant Feedback data source:
+Follow the steps below to use the the Entity Framework Core technology to bind the Grid component to an Instant Feedback data source:

 1. Install the following packages to your project: